-Hi Celes, my resolution for 2013 is to turn my weakness into a strength.
+Hi Celes, my resolution for this day is to turn my weakness into a strength.
 Do you have any idea how to start ?
 Thank you. ~ irazhane

 Any weakness can be turned into a strength.
 Likewise, any skill you have can also be turned into an expertise.
 It all boils down to practice.

 Have you heard of the 10,000 hours rule?
 It basically says that when you spend at least 10,000 hours honing a skill, any skill, it will turn into a talent.
 You can read more about this concept here: 10,000 Hours To Develop Talent.